LearningTypeScript/projects/projects/type-operations/template-literal-type-shenanigans/01-spongecase/README.md

 # Step 1: Sponge Case

-_SpOnGeCaSe_ is a text casing based on the [Mocking Spongebob meme](https://knowyourmeme.com/memes/mocking-spongebob).
+_SpOnGeCaSe_ is a text casing based on the [Mocking SpongeBob meme](https://knowyourmeme.com/memes/mocking-spongebob).
 It involves alternating lowercase and uppercase characters in a string, and is a natural fit for recursive template literal types!

 Generic template literal types are able to be made recursive in a similar way to how other types may be made recursive.